s-mcdonald/Chronicle/README.md

 Chronicle::agoText($date1, $date2);                     // 3 day ago
 ```

-The Date object represent just the date, no time, so there is no timezone component.
+The Date object represents just the date, no time, so there is no timezone component.
 You can express your date in fluent/chainable commands, and every value returned is both immutable, and a new object.

 ```php